-And YIPA recognizes the contributions one of our dedicated volunteers with our Outstanding Achievement Award.
+And YIPA recognizes the contributions of one of our dedicated volunteers or advocates with our Outstanding Achievement Award.

 Get excited!
 This is your opportunity to share the greatness of others with the YIPA community.
 Who will you nominate for the Friends of Youth Leadership award?

 Your superstar could be a volunteer, a staff member, a program leader, a director, a philanthropist, an elected official, or even a young person themselves.
 We’re looking for people who go above and beyond to help our young people positively develop their unique skills and talents.

 Northern Star Council

 Nominated by: Alex Maas

 Brian has worked in the field of Youth Programs and Intervention most of his working life.
 Working in law-related education, he developed and authored curriculum for classroom teaching about drug & alcohol related crimes.
 This program was used in as many as 20 states across the country.
 With International Exchange, he oversaw field operations across 11 states, bringing international students to the U.S. and sending American youth abroad.
 He has also worked with Special Olympics, the Tourette Association of America, and managed a camp for disabled youth and adults.
 But his current role with Northern Star Council finds him serving as the Director of Exploring and the Director of Juvenile Diversion.

 Brian has been an advocate, friend, collaborator, mentor, colleague - and is an incredible resource of experience, knowledge, and motivation.
 Brian is a catalyst for change, from one-on-one conversations to program development and design.
 He never stops considering how he can contribute to change in his community and world.
 During the years of 2022 & 2023 Brian has gone through a series of cancer treatments to battle a rare case of lymphoma but has emerged better than ever and is now cancer-free!